-Former Angolan president Jose Eduardo dos Santos dies at 79
+Former Angolan President Jose Eduardo dos Santos dies at 79

 When independence arrived in 1975, dos Santos became foreign minister and later planning minister and deputy prime minister in the single-party Marxist state.

-In a surprise choice, the MPLA elected dos Santos as 37-year-old president upon the death of Agostinho Neto, Angola’s first president, in 1979.
+In a surprise choice, the MPLA elected dos Santos at 37 as president upon the death of Agostinho Neto, Angola’s first leader, in 1979.
 Dos Santos was seen as a consensus figure between squabbling party veterans, but few anticipated his political longevity.

 Dos Santos never sought to establish a personality cult and remained a mysterious figure.
 He reportedly once said in private he felt his true vocation was that of a monk.